3.17.2013

 A Little Bit

 The amount of ingredient "x" used (as directed,) would not cause you permanent damage, or at least not for a long time.
 Because there's only a little bit in the toxic item, which deems it "safe."
 Really.
 That's the scientific definition of something being considered safe or at least doesn't cause cancer.
 You know, like TV & video game violence don't cause crimes.
 And some things, there's such a little bit of it, and everybody puts that little bit in, that the government doesn't make them disclose it on the ingredients list.
 Like lead in your red lipstick.
-Or anti-freeze in your ice cream.
+Or softening chemical in your ice cream.

-Here's the thing, though.
+Here's the thing with me, though.

 There's only a little bit of surfactants in soaps and shampoos, fragrances, stain-resistant and water-shedding coatings, parabens (preservatives in cosmetics and pharmaceuticals,) fluoride, lead (in your red lipstick,) pesticides on your fruits and vegetables, hormones, bleach, bisphenal-A so that they won't harm you.
+But what about the manufacturing process?
+The workers?
+The remnants?

 Did anyone test what happens to us and our kids who are in aggregate ingesting